United States presidential elections in Virginia: Elections from 1788-89 to 1820

 In the election of 1820, incumbent President James Monroe ran effectively unopposed, winning all 25 of Virginia's electoral votes, and all electoral votes nationwide except one vote in New Hampshire.
 To the extent that a popular vote was held, it was primarily directed to filling the office of vice president.
+In the 1788-89 election, Kentucky was a part of Virginia.